-By the time of Jesus' ministry and the early church, the general practice of polygamy had largely died out in the Roman Empire.
-Although the Romans themselves did not practice it, they did divorce and remarry when they wanted to change spouses (serial monogamy).
-Exceptions existed, such as Herod the Great, who was a polygamist.
+By the time of the early church, the general practice of polygamy had largely died out in the Roman Empire.
+Although the Romans themselves did not practice it, they did divorce and remarry when they wanted to change spouses.
+A few exceptions existed such as Herod the Great, who was a polygamist.